 In places of light shade, prefer Euphorbia palustris or Marsh spurge, it loves cool ground.

-If you know that it freezes during winter, even simple frost spells, plant Euphorbia griffithii because it can survive temperatures as cold as 5°F (-15°C).
+If you know that it freezes during winter, even simple frost spells, Euphorbia griffithii can survive temperatures as cold as 5°F (-15°C).

-Lastly, if ease of care is what you want most, go for Euphorbia amygdaloides var Robbiae.
+Lastly, if easy care is important, go for Euphorbia amygdaloides var Robbiae.

 It is perfectly possible to grow your spurges in a pot.
 It’s even a brilliant idea for your decks, patios and balconies.

 - For that, find a container that has a hole at the bottom for drainage.

 - Plant the spurge in all-purpose, planting or horticultural soil mix.

 - Avoid emplacements that might get too hot.
 Partial shade is actually recommended.